Looking for dog training advice? In today's post, you will find dog training tips to help your companion become the dog you've always dreamed of.

 Puppy-Proof Your House

-If you have kids, you’ll remember child-proofing your house to keep them safe and reduce risk of danger - or your prized possessions getting destroyed.
+If you have kids, you’ll remember child-proofing your house to keep them safe and reduce the risk of danger - or your prized possessions getting destroyed.
 Do the same for your puppy by providing a safe place to put your pup whenever they are not being directly supervised, such as a crate or pen, with safe toys that are exclusively theirs.

 Don’t Delay Teaching Moments